An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Further Research

 \section{Further Research}

 There are still opportunities for further exploration in this field.
 To mitigate the predictive multiplicity, identifying the source of the Rashomon effect is a hot topic \cite{Meyer_et_al_2023}.
-First, Komorniczak et al. \cite{Komorniczak_et_al_2022} stated in their study that oversampling methods increase data complexity.
-The question of whether there is a connection between data complexity and the Rashomon effect can be investigated, e.g., "Does the increase in data complexity due to oversampling methods lead to an increase in the Rashomon effect?".
-Second, similar to the study by Junior and Pisani \cite{Junior_and_Pisani_2022}, it can be investigated whether cost-sensitive methods, such as resampling methods, have a lesser impact on the Rashomon effect.
-Third, special cases of imbalance situations such as class overlap, and small disjunct, as mentioned by authors such as Garcia et al. \cite{Garcia_et_al_2012} and Prati et al. \cite{Prati_et_al_2015}, can also be examined.
+First, it is stated that oversampling methods increase data complexity \cite{Komorniczak_et_al_2022}.
+The question of whether there is a connection between data complexity and the Rashomon effect can be investigated, e.g., ``Does the increase in data complexity due to oversampling methods lead to an increase in the Rashomon effect?".
+Second, similar to the study in \cite{Junior_and_Pisani_2022}, it can be investigated whether cost-sensitive methods, such as resampling methods, have a lesser impact on the Rashomon effect.
+Third, special cases of imbalance situations, such as class overlap and small disjunct, as mentioned in \cite{Garcia_et_al_2012,Prati_et_al_2015}, can also be examined.